May 28, 2019 / By Emma Moylan

 Calling all wine lovers — many of you will have visited the Hunter Valley or Barossa in South Australia, but did you know the tranquil countryside around Canberra is home to over 30 wineries within 40 minutes of the city centre?
-With a focus on producing quality wines and maintaining a boutique atmosphere, the small-scale, artisan nature of the region means it’s a place where you can still meet the actual winemaker when you visit their cellar doors.
+With a focus on producing quality wines and maintaining a boutique atmosphere, the small-scale, artisan nature of the Canberra wine region means it’s a place where you can still meet the actual winemaker when you visit their cellar doors.
 There's often the option of taking a winery tour to see where the magic happens and gain a more intimate knowledge of what makes each wine unique.
 And of course, there's tasting the local creations, often with some great food accompaniments.
-With so many incredible local wineries right on Canberra’s doorstep, you might be wondering which are the best ones to visit?
-Here are 6 of my personal favourites in (or near to) Murrumbateman.
+With so many incredible Canberra wineries, you might be wondering which are the best ones to visit?
+Here are six of my personal favourites in (or near to) Murrumbateman.

 One of the leading wineries in the district, Helm Wines has been given a 5-star rating by wine critic James Halliday.
 A master of Rieslings, winemaker Ken Helm pioneered growing the Riesling grape in the region.
 Ken has a wealth of knowledge which he is happy to share with anyone interested and his cellar door is a must-visit for all budding and experienced wine connoisseurs.
 The tasting room is located in an historic old school house and is the perfect setting for sampling quality wines and learning about the local history of the area.
 On our visit, we had wine-industry legend Ken to ourselves while he generously shared his superb wines and extraordinary range of stories and insights.
 Despite never meeting him before, we left feeling like old friends!